-Donate your used vehicle to Jazz 88.3 because it's the best result from a kind act.
-Also, you get a TAX DEDUCTION for 2014!
-Seriously, you can donate a vehicle almost anywhere but if you donate your car to Jazz 88.3 we will be truly and unquestionably grateful and appreciative.
-Isn't that reason enough?
-1-888-JAZZ-CAR (1-888-529-9227).
-It's easy, quick, and you support Jazz 88.3.
-Thanks!
+Donate your used vehicleto Jazz 88.3 because it's the best result from a kind act!
+Also, you may get a TAX DEDUCTION (check with your tax accountant)!
+Seriously, you can donate a vehicle almost anywhere but if you donate your car to Jazz 88.3 we will be truly and unquestionably grateful and appreciative!
+Simply call 1-888-JAZZ-CAR (1-888-529-9227).
+It's easy, quick, and you'll be supporting your favorite Jazz and Blues radio station!
+Click herefor details!

 Here are this week's new adds to the Jazz 88.3 music library.
 Lots of goodies as always!
 Be sure to tune into Vince Outlaw's New Jazz Thing to hear some cuts from these, in addition to a live interview with jazz singer and lyricist Lorraine Feather in the 7pm PT hour of the show!